 G1.
-Development proposals should be informed by the TVBC Landscape Character Assessment character area 4B, within which Braishfield sits and should protect and where possible positively contribute to the important views 1-16 as shown on map on page 10.
+Development proposals should be informed by the TVBC Landscape Character Assessment - landscape strategy and guidelines for areas 3A and 4B, and should protect and if possible, positively contribute to the important views 1-16 (see page10).

 G2.
 All open spaces are very important to the setting and character of the village and need to be protected to preserve its historic character.